ifLab/edx-documentation/en_us/students/source/SFD_licensing.rst

 Creative Commons License
 ****************************

-The Creative Commons license indicates to that you can share or reuse course content or videos, depending on the license options the course author selected.
+The Creative Commons license indicates that you can share or reuse course content or videos, depending on the license options the instructor selected.

 A Creative Commons license has one or more of the following options.